20 Letters and Correspondence

 20.7 The Typst letter template

 For projects using Typst as the primary tool, the same letter can be written as a Typst document.
-The advantage over the LaTeX approach is that the template is written in Typst’s native function syntax, which is more readable and easier to modify:
+For PDF-only correspondence this is usually the cleaner default.
+The advantage is that the template is written in Typst’s native function syntax, which is more readable and easier to modify:

 #let letter(